 If the certificate is truly expired, proceed to immediate renewal.

-Step 3: Immediately Renew or Reissue Your Certificate
+Step 3: Renew Your Certificate

 sudo certbot renew

-Once renewed, reload your web server:
+Once renewed, reload your web server as indicated in Step 2.

-You should ensure that you restart your server as part of certificate renewal automation in the future, it's a common gotcha.
+You should ensure that you always restart your server as part of certificate renewal automation in the future, it's a common gotcha.

 Step 4: Verify HTTPS is Restored